Overview

 • Completed application submitted to Associate Directors of Clinical Practice one year prior to student teaching.

 Students in teacher education programs are expected to abide by the processes and policies governing field placements and student teaching.
-Details can be found on the Teacher Education Channel of the College of Education and Human Development tab on TUPortal and on the Office of Field Placement and Professional Experiences web site.
+Details can be found on the Teacher Education Channel of the College of Education and Human Development tab on TUportal and on the Office of Field Placement and Professional Experiences web site.

 Programs that do not lead to Teacher Certification: Bachelor of Arts/Bachelor of Science